 Biography - Coach Bill Reid

-Education and hockey have been the epitome my entire life.
+Education and hockey have been the epitome of my entire life.
 I attended school regularly within the KPDSB and enjoyed every day of it.
 I can echo the same sentiment regarding hockey in terms of being passionate about being there regularly for practices and games.
-This has built a lifetime foundation for me in terms of time management, responsibility, respect, integrity, dedication and commitment.
-These life skills were driven deep and after graduation I wanted to give back to the community and the volunteers who provided me with such a rewarding opportunity as a child.
+This has built a lifetime foundation for me in terms of time management, responsibility, respect, integrity, dedication, and commitment.
+These life skills were driven deep and after graduation, I wanted to give back to the community and the volunteers who provided me with such a rewarding opportunity as a child.
 Therefore I decided it was time to be involved with Dryden Minor Hockey Association.
 Here are some of my accomplishments over my playing a coaching lifetime.

 I feel my experience in attending our local KPDSB schools and both playing and coaching hockey provide me with a strong background in teaching the Hockey Academy.
 The students all understand the curriculum is the main focus of our day.
-As a child I grasped the importance of education and the doors it opens so I pass this onto the students.
+As a child, I grasped the importance of education and the doors it opens so I pass this onto the students.
 The hockey or athletic component is the “driver” that keeps the students engaged in every area of the curriculum.